B1n-isme/Thesis_2/READEVERYTIMEOPENREPO.md

 # Point Forecast -> Probabilistic Forecast
 Include prediction interval to account for uncertainty

-- refactor all_forecasts_dict in model_forecasting.py to visualize mean in 1 plot to compare and interval for independent plots
+- refactor final_plot_results_dict in model_forecasting.py to visualize mean in 1 plot to compare and interval for independent plots

 # Suppress Ray logs